 Five sets of regulations have been adopted for health, safety and the environment (HSE) in Norway’s offshore petroleum sector and at selected petroleum plants on land.

-ExxonMobil has received consent to extend the lifetime of the facilities on the Sigyn field.
+Spirit Energy has received consent to use Maersk Interceptor on the Oda field.

 We have carried out an audit of Rowan Norway Ltd (Rowan) and Lundin Norway AS (Lundin) concerning management of the working environment, employee participation and drilling operations on the Rowan Viking mobile facility.

 Transocean Offshore Ltd (Transocean) has been given notice of an order by the Petroleum Safety Authority Norway (PSA) following an audit of the management of emergency preparedness and logistics on Transocean Spitsbergen.

 The Norwegian model for managing safety in the petroleum sector may seem complicated.
 We have sought to produce an educational guide to the safety regime.

 On 16 and 17 January 2018, we carried out an audit of Statoil's work to ensure compliance with the regulatory requirements for barrier management and robust operations on the drilling platform (DP) and riser platform (RP) of Johan Sverdrup.